nondejus/AwesomeUnityCommunity/README.md

 :warning: NOTE: Without any order of preference.

 * Add tags for free and paid assets.
 This can be a reason to use or not a resource due to budget in development so even if a package is paid maybe it's that there isn't any other package that provides the same functionality or that the package authors provide a great work and they should be paid for their effort.
-* Add sub-section to scripting section for Libraries (reorganize utilities, tools and scripting sections).
 * Add better icons for sections.
-* Add section for Asset Bundle/Asset Store Packages/Package Management related resources.
-* Include new section for algorithms.
 * Use tags to classify a resource instead of using a category.
-For example, a package for virtual reality can be a plugin or a library.
+For example, a package for virtual reality can be a plugin or a library too.
 * Create more categories for specific resources that don't combine well.
-* Add best practices for Unity development in corresponding section.
 * Starter kit section with all the things needed or recommended for beginners.
-* Include resources for recommended asset store packages (well tested, most voted and so on).
+* Include resources for recommended asset store packages  section(well tested, most voted and so on).
+* Add section for mesh navigation (NavMesh)
 * Fill up section for contributors.
-* Add testing section.
+* Fill up testing section.
-* Add section for mesh navigation (NavMesh)
+* Fill up continuous integration section.
 * Fill up people to follow.
 * Fill up communities section.
-* Include twitter tricks shared by users.
-* Mark deprecated packages.
+* Mark deprecated packages (:x:).
 * Change introduction at the beginning ot the readme file to indicate better the visitors how its organized.
 * Add pending starred repositories.
 * Do shortcut png image with unity editor shortcuts.
 * Fix table of contents links.
-* Snippets & Gists
+* Fill snippets and gists under scripting section.

 And many more...